NOAA-ORR-ERD/PyGnome/Install_without_conda.rst

 Building everything by hand / with pip
 ======================================

-Since this is development work, it might be good to create and run this in a virtual environment of some sort: virtualenv, pipenv, etc.
+It is always good practice to create and run a complex system like this in a virtual environment of some sort: virtualenv, pipenv, etc.

-A virtual environment is **not required** to run PyGnome.
+A virtual environment is **not required** to run PyGNOME.
 But you may be working in an environment (on a corporate network, for example) that restricts your access to the system files on your computer.
 In such a case, you may require a virtualenv in order to freely install python packages in python's site-packages dir. (site-packages is the standard place where python installers will put packages after building them)